ietf-teep/architecture/draft-ietf-teep-architecture.md

 those application components perform security sensitive operations or operate on sensitive data.
 An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application.
+In the example of a banking application, code that relates to the authentication protocol could reside in a TA while the application logic including HTTP protocol parsing would be contained in the Untrusted Application.
+The precise code split is ultimately a decision of the developer based on the asssets he or she tries to protected according to the thread model.

 TEEs use hardware enforcement combined with software protection to secure TAs and its data.
 TEEs typically offer a more limited set of services to TAs than is